bradfrost/atomic-design/resources-2.md

 ---
 layout: page
-title: Process Resources
+title: Book Resources
-chapterSubtitle: A list of all the resources used make this book
+chapterSubtitle: A list of tools I used to make this book as well as other helpful book-making links.
-permalink: /resources/
+permalink: /other-resources/
 ---

 ------